 From this page you can learn what we have done following engagement or consultation work.
 Listening and acting upon the feedback that patients and the public have taken time and effort to share is very important to us.
 We want to use this page to show how the CCG's decison-making has been enhanced by talking and listening to local people.

-Click on a piece of work to learn more about what patients said, and what we did as a result.
+Click on the link in a piece of work to learn more about what patients said, and what we did, or are doing as a result.

 Commissioning Intentions (CI)